Yoatam/Oceanic-Oxygen-Concentration-Analysis/README.md

 ## 📌 Project Overview

 Dissolved oxygen in seawater is essential for the survival of marine life.
-When oxygen drops too low, areas become hypoxic — unable to support most species.
+When oxygen drops too low, areas become hypoxic, unable to support most species.
 The Gulf of St. Lawrence is one such region where scientists have tracked an expanding oxygen minimum zone for decades.